 Also try and find native plants that have been propagated from

-stock located as close to your site as possible.
-Natural genetic
+parent stock located as close to your site as possible.
+Natural

 Douglas-fir • Pseudotsuga menziesii - To 70 meters.
 Full sun to part shade.
 Prefers drier sites.
 An early succession species.
 Giant root structures provide stability in eroding areas and are valuable in creating complex fish habitat.
 Large evergreens are important for wildlife, and are sources of large woody debris.

 Sitka Spruce • Picea sitchensis - To 70 meters.
 Full sun to full shade.
 Well adapted to wet streamside conditions.

 Western Hemlock • Tsuga heterophylla - To 60 meters.
 Full sun to full shade.
 Moist to wet sites.
 A climax forest species.